 "It's good to have an analysis report on mental health and discrimination.
 I think there's a lot of work to do ahead of us.
 It's good to know where we can actually target our resources to support mental health."

-06 Friends is still the most important means of mental support
+06 Friends are still the most important means of mental support

 The overall results are hugely different from the mental health survey carried out by the Health Promotion (HPA) in 2018.